 Pursuant to section 11.1(1) of the Justices of the Peace Act, the Honourable Chief Justice Annemarie E. Bonkalo, Chair of the Review Council, has established a Hearing Panel of members of the Council consisting of a judge who shall chair the panel, a justice of the peace, and a community member.

-On Friday, August 22, 2014, the Panel will hear submissions from counsel on an application for intervenor status by the Association of Justices of the Peace of Ontario.
+On Friday, August 22, 2014, the Hearing Panel heard submissions from counsel on an application for intervenor status by the Association of Justices of the Peace of Ontario (AJPO).
+The application was denied.
+The Panel was not convinced that AJPO will provide any useful contribution, distinct or unique perspective or information to assist in the determination of the issues in this matter.

 The hearing will then proceed on Monday, November 24, 2014 at 9 a.m. at Neeson & Associates, 141 Adelaide Street West, Suite 1108 – Room 6, Toronto, Ontario.
 The hearing will continue throughout that week.